 - Strategic Enforcement Team

-The Hartford Police Department is divided up into the following Districts: Northeast District, Northwest District, Southeast District, and Southwest District.
+The Hartford Police Department is divided up into the following Districts: Northeast, Northwest, Southeast, and Southwest.
 The Hartford Police Department also has K-9, Marine, and Negotiation Teams, a bomb squad, and a detective bureau, which includes the following Divisions:

 - Crime Scene Division